microsoft/vscode-docs/docs/containers/debug-node.md

 Add Docker files to the application

-Press <kbd>F1</kbd> to open the command palette and select the `Docker: Add Docker Files to Workspace` command
+Press `kb(workbench.action.showCommands)` to open the command palette and select the `Docker: Add Docker Files to Workspace` command

 Select `Node.js`